-He began, "That's not necessary--" but she began reading the whole thing.
+He began, "That's not necessary-" but she started reading the whole thing.
 She followed each line with a finger as she laboriously read all the big words like "celestial," "knowledgeable," "credence," "gracious," "uncertainty," and "prayer" until Justinian was swaying on his feet.